David Oakley

 David K. Oakley (April 27, 1945 – July 2, 2006) was an American professional golfer whose greatest success came on the European Seniors Tour.

+Early life

 Oakley was born in New York, but grew up in Panama City, Florida.
 He got started in golf by his mother, who thought a nine-hole course near their home would make a fine babysitter for Oakley and his brother.
 Oakley was the older brother of American professional golfer Pete Oakley.

+Amateur career

 Oakley attended the University of Florida in Gainesville, Florida, where he was a walk-on member of coach Buster Bishop's Florida Gators men's golf team from 1965 to 1967.
 As a Gator golfer, he was a member of teams that won Southeastern Conference (SEC) championships in 1965 and 1967.
 He graduated from the University of Florida with a bachelor's degree in business administration in 1967.